 The course consists of several elements

 - In each class we will develop a model or portion thereof.
-The model is due at noon on the day following the class in which the model is completed.
+The model is generally due at midnight on the Friday following the class in which the model is completed.
 Models are submitted through the web site [Submit Models] at which time they are date and time stamped by the server.

 - Models returned with comments and a mark out of /5.
 If your model scores less than 4/5 then you are encouraged to resubmit corrected models for 80% of full marks.
-Re-submissions are due at noon on the day following the next class.
+Re-submissions are due the following Friday at midnight.

 - We will frequently work a model from class to class.
 This means that there are no deadline extensions.
 If you do not have the previous model completed then you will have nothing with which to work when the class continues.
 If you miss a class remember that the template and class powerpoint are on Compass.